Stølsdalsnutane

-Stølsdalsnutane or Støylsdalsnutene is a mountain on the border of Agder and Vestfold og Telemark counties in southern Norway.
-The 1438 m tall mountain actually has 3 peaks, all three are just slightly over the border inside Bykle municipality in Agder, but much of the mountain lies in neighboring Tokke municipality in Vestfold og Telemark county.
+Stølsdalsnutane or Støylsdalsnutene is a mountain on the border of Agder and Telemark counties in southern Norway.
+The 1438 m tall mountain actually has 3 peaks, all three are just slightly over the border inside Bykle municipality in Agder, but much of the mountain lies in neighboring Tokke municipality in Telemark county.
 The highest peak, known as Nordvestre Stølsdalsnuten, is the 7th highest peak in Agder.
 The second highest of the three peaks, called Nordre Stølsdalsknuten is the 9th highest peak in the county at 1424 m, and the third peak, known as Sørvestre Stølsdalsknuten, is the 10th highest peak in the county at 1420 m.

 The mountain sits in the Setesdalsheiene range, on the east side of the Setesdalen valley in a line of large mountains marking the county border.
 The mountain Sæbyggjenuten lies about 6 km to the northeast and about 5 km west of the mountain Urdenosi.